alfagen/gera/README.md

 Contribution directions go here.

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [GPLv3](https://opensource.org/licenses/GPL-3.0).
-# gera